 The purpose of the PAC is to identify any health concerns which may need to be resolved prior to your surgery.
 Prior to your admission, you may be asked to attend the Pre Op Assessment Clinic (PAC).
 By attending the PAC ensures that when you are admitted there is no delay in your surgery date or time, or indeed so your planned surgery is not postponed.The tests carried out are requested by your Consultant and are tailored to your individual needs.
 The costs associated with the tests are subsidised by The Galway Clinic to keep them as low as possible and may be reclaimed from your insurance company depending on your insurance package.

 • Blood tests, ECG,x-rays, urine test, blood pressure, height, weight

 • Free charted physio assessment (for orthopedic patients and those undergoing certain urology procedures)

 Marianne McQuaid-Kelly 091 785778

-The CNS is available as a resource for all nursing staff and other members of the multi- disciplinary team caring for patients with respiratory diseases.
+The CNS is available as a resource for all nursing staff and other members of the multidisciplinary team caring for patients with respiratory diseases.
 This ensures that our patients receive the best possible evidence-based practice here at the Galway Clinic.
-A review of current polices and the introduction of new hospital policies enables us, as an organisation, to continue to achieve this.
-As new policies are developed and implemented, education and training is provided.
+A review of current policies and the introduction of new hospital policies enables us, as an organization, to continue to achieve this.
+As new policies are developed and implemented, education and training are provided.

 Other aspects of the role include developing and performing audits throughout the Galway Clinic.
 As a joint commission International accredited organisation, continued evaluation of the care we provide to our patients and service users is of extremely high importance.
 It enables us as healthcare professionals, to measure our care and the service we provide as an organisation, against established best practice standards.